 SESE offers undergraduate students opportunities to participate in various research projects under the guidance of faculty and researchers.
 Some current opportunities are listed below.

 The ASU/NASA Space Grant Program awards approximately 20-30 undergraduate students from science, technology, engineering, and mathematics (STEM) fields for the academic year.
 Awardees are paid stipends with a value of $1,600 per semester.
-Applicants must be U.S. citizens and full-time students at ASU, sophomore or higher, with a cumulative GPA of 2.8 or higher.
+Applicants must be U.S. citizens and full-time students at ASU, sophomore or higher.
 Undergraduate Fellows work on a research project alongside upper-level graduate students, diverse faculty members, as well as scientists and engineers.
 Space Grant supports undergraduates by giving them opportunities to earn money while gaining valuable experience participating in research projects and educational outreach activities.
 Applications from women and underrepresented groups are also encouraged.

 In addition their project, Space Grant undergraduate awardees are required to:

 Undergraduate Fellowship applications are available each spring for the following academic year with a mid-May due date.
 Students are highly encouraged to have a faculty mentor selected prior to submitting an application.
 For those students without a faculty mentor, we have suggestions about how to find one on our Space Grant site.
 Please refer to https://nasa.asu.edu/content/undergraduate-information for more information.
-You can also be notified when applications are available by signing up for email notification at https://nasa.asu.edu/application-notification-list.
+If you would like to be notified when the next round of applications opens, sign up here: https://nasa.asu.edu/application-notification-list.

 Our research group is seeking undergraduates to assist in the development and execution of several research projects in hydrologic science and engineering.
 Funding for these positions comes from the Army Research Office, the National Oceanographic and Atmospheric Administration, the National Science Foundation and the National Aeronautics and Space Administration.
 Please click here for details on the three positions available or visit http://vivoni.asu.edu/undergraduateopportunities.html.